thinkshout/thinkshout/blog/_posts/2020-05-04-dyslexia-interview.md

 author: rebeccan
 published: true
 featured: true
-short: "Websites that aren’t thoughtfully made can be much harder to navigate for folks with dyslexia."
+short: "Websites that don’t take dyslexia into consideration can be much harder to navigate."
 tags:
   - Design
   - Accessibility